alxhoff/FreeRTOS-Emulator/README.md

 </a>
 </p>

 An implementation of POSIX based FreeRTOS with the combination of SDL2 graphics.
 Aimed at providing an x86 emulation solution for teaching FreeRTOS to students without the need of embedded hardware.
+Used at the Technical University of Munich in the teaching of the "Embedded Systems Programming Lab".
+Please excuse any references to "students" or "course" if you're not one of my students.

 Based on the FreeRTOS (V5.X) simulator developed by William Davy.
 Updated to use FreeRTOS V9.0.0.